Number fields

 true

-A number field K is printed by given the conductor of the smallest cyclotomic field F containing it, and generators of the stabilizer of K in the galois group of F. Above NF(5,-1₅) represents the subfield of CF(5) stable by complex conjugacy.
+A number field K is printed by giving the conductor c of the smallest cyclotomic field F containing it, and generators of the stabilizer of K in the galois group of F. These generators are elements of the multiplicative group of ℤ/cℤ.
+Above NF(5,[-1₅]) represents the subfield of CF(5) stable by complex conjugacy.

 julia> elements(galois(F))